Strictly strategy-proof auctions: Strictness is essentially for free

 \begin{proof} Let $(X,P)$ be feasible and weakly strategy-proof.
 We shall construct a feasible and strictly strategy-proof direct mechanism in terms of $\delta>0$, then show that we can make it uniformly $\eps$-close to $(X,P)$ by choosing $\delta$.

 For $\delta>0$, define a direct mechanism $(X_\delta,P_\delta)$ as follows.
 For each $i$,

-In the auction interpretation, this physical allocation rule assigns the good according to $X$ with probability $1-\delta$, and with probability $\delta$ assigns it randomly with probabilities proportional to agents' types.
-This allocation rule is feasible since $X$ is:
+In the auction interpretation, this physical allocation rule assigns the good according to $X$ with probability $1-\delta$, and with probability $\delta$ assigns it randomly with probabilities strictly increasing in agents' types.
+This direct mechanism is feasible since $X$ is:

 Since $(X,P)$ is weakly strategy-proof, $X^i(\cdot,t^{-i})$ is weakly increasing by the Spence--Mirrlees lemma; hence $X_\delta^i(\cdot,t^{-i})$ is strictly increasing.

 Define the payments to satisfy the envelope formula \eqref{eq:env}: